balazsgyenes/parllel/docs/design.md

 ## Design Decisions

 - Add dependency injection to increase composability of different types.
 As much as possible, objects should not be responsible for initializing their dependent objects (e.g. sampler should not have to initialize collectors, agent, etc.).
 The initialization process is handled in the top-level script, assisted by patterns, functions that act as shortcuts for common use cases.
 - The user should be able to easily control the contents of the sampler buffer.
 For this reason, the sampler should be kept as simple as possible to facilitate the writing of new sampler classes.
-Wherever possible, reading and writing data should be transparent (although this may be difficult if it also needs to be parallel).
+Out arguments (e.g. `out_observation`) make reading and writing data transparent.
 - Initialization takes as input an example of the input the object will see during the training loop, and return an example of its output.
 This allows all objects to pre-allocate memory and data types for efficiency, without hard-coding dependencies.
 - Code for RL and code for optimization should remain separated.
 Instead of combining these objects through inheritance, one should wrap the other (e.g. Handler wraps Agent instead of handler code being in base class of Agent).
 - Sampler has explicit control of the agent's state to allow for maximum control of sampling schemes.
 For comparison, rlpyt mandated specialized alternating agents for alternating sampling.